-Women regularly face barriers in Ohio’s labor market, including disproportionate representation in lowsecurity jobs.
-Despite having slightly higher levels of educational attainment than men, women are more likely to be working part-time and for minimum wage.
-Additionally, women are more likely to take on caregiving duties for newborns or sick family members, but only 15 percent of private industry workers – and only four percent of low-wage workers – have access to any form of paid leave.
-Meanwhile, the average annual cost of infant care in Ohio is $8,977, which is estimated to take up 15.1 percent of the average Ohio family’s income for one child.
+Additionally, women are more likely to take on caregiving duties for children or sick family members, but only 15 percent of workers – and only four percent of low-wage workers – have access to any form of paid leave through their employers.
+Black and Latina women are even less likely to have access to paid leave, which exacerbates the wealth gaps and racial disparities among families of color and white families.3 Meanwhile, the average annual cost of infant care in Ohio is $8,977, which is estimated to take up 15.1 percent of the average Ohio family’s income for one child.4

-Women’s systemic labor market barriers threaten their economic security and that of their families.
-This reality is highly pressing as women play an increasingly integral role in securing their families’ livelihood.
-In fact, women are the sole, primary, or co-breadwinner in nearly two-thirds of Ohio households.
-However, nearly 35 percent of the 604,000 Ohio households headed by women had incomes below the poverty level in 2016.
-The Ohio Women’s Public Policy Network advocates for policies that promote economic security, such as:
+Women’s systemic labor market barriers threaten their economic security and that of their families, at a time when women play an increasingly integral role in securing their families’ livelihood: women are the sole, primary, or co-breadwinner in roughly two-thirds (67 percent) of all families in Ohio.
+Looking across racial groups, 85 percent of Black mothers, 62 percent of Latina mothers, and 53 percent of White mothers are key family breadwinners.
+However, as much as 32 percent of the more than 587,000 Ohio households headed by women had incomes below the poverty level in 2017.5 Single mothers, women of color, and elderly women living alone are particularly vulnerable to living in poverty.
+The Ohio Women’s Public Policy Network advocates for policies that promote women’s economic security, such as:

 - Improve the state earned income tax credit to benefit more working women

-- Increase access to paid sick and family leave
+- Increase access to paid family and medical leave and paid sick days

-- Increase affordability of child care, expand public preschool
+- Increase affordability of child care and expand public preschool

 - Ensure pension protection and retirement security

 - Increase access to affordable housing and housing security